RemixFusion/MegaJoins/README.md

 - Ensure Java 17+ and Waterfall/Bungee target 1.20+.
 - Permission missing?
 Grant: megajoins.admin
 - Database path not found?
 The plugin creates it on first run at: plugins/MegaJoins/data.db
+- Switching to MySQL?
+Update config.yml, ensure credentials are correct, and allow the bundled MySQL driver network access.